kubernetes/contributor-site/content/en/blog/2024/introducing-hydrophone.md

 slug: introducing-hydrophone
 date: 2024-05-23
 author: "Ricky Sadowski (ICR)"
+description: "In the ever-changing landscape of Kubernetes, ensuring that clusters operate as intended is essential.
+This is where conformance testing becomes..."
 ---
 In the ever-changing landscape of Kubernetes, ensuring that clusters operate as intended is essential.
 This is where conformance testing becomes crucial, verifying that a Kubernetes cluster meets the required standards set by the community.
 Today, we're thrilled to introduce